FishBase: History

-Current organization
+Organization

 As awareness of FishBase has grown among fish specialists, it has attracted over 2,480 contributors and collaborators.
 Since 2000 FishBase has been supervised by a consortium of nine international institutions.
-To date, the FishBase consortium has grown to twelve members.
-The GEOMAR – Helmholtz Centre for Ocean Research for Ocean Research Kiel (GEOMAR) in Germany, functions as the coordinating body.
+The FishBase consortium has grown to twelve members.
+The GEOMAR – Helmholtz Centre for Ocean Research for Ocean Research Kiel (GEOMAR) in Germany, functions as the coordinating body and, since February 2017, Quantitative Aquatics, Inc. functions as the administrative body.